MikeBib/Setting-UP-A-VPN/README.md

 </p>
 <p>

-Then select “Review and Create”, once it has been passed validation select “Create” at the bottom.
+Then select “Review and Create”, once it passes validation select “Create” at the bottom.

 </p>
 <br />